Guidelines for Physical Preparation and Deposit of Stacks Items

 1. All volumes sent to SRLF should be reasonably clean, in one piece, and infestation free.

-2. Deposits should be in volume, box or enumeration order.
+3. Deposits should be in volume, box, or enumeration order prior to sending to the SRLF.

-3. Each volume should be property stamped or otherwise labeled for campus library identification and ownership, if possible on the outside or edge.
-Volumes should also be marked with the call number or local record number on the outside of the piece.
+4. Each volume should be property stamped or otherwise labeled for campus library identification and ownership, if possible on the outside or edge.
+Volumes should also be marked with the call number or OCLC number.

-4. MICROFICHE: Each fiche title should have at least one fiche divider, and should be labeled in same manner as a book – property stamp, title, OCLC number or Voyager BibID (preferred), and enumeration (if needed).
+5. MICROFICHE: Each fiche title should have at least one fiche divider, and should be labeled in the same manner as a book – property stamp, title, OCLC number (preferred) or ALMA MMSID, and enumeration (if needed).
 Place additional dividers (with all of the labeling information) every 6” for longer titles.
 As an example, a title using 20” of space in the drawer would receive 4 dividers.

 3. Circulation Status